 I’m confident they’ll conclude that having allies and proxies is an essential component.
-In Syria, for example, a small contingent of highly skilled American troops is empowering a much larger non-American force which has kept common enemies at bay.
+In Syria, for example, a small contingent of highly skilled American troops is empowering a much larger non-American force that has kept common enemies at bay.

 Israelis are experienced gray-zone warriors.
 The more effectively they manage their long-term, low-intensity conflicts, the longer the hiatus between major conflagrations.
 Their situation and ours differ, but there may be lessons to learn.

 Among the complicating factors for the United States: Both the executive and legislative branches have war-making powers under the Constitution.
 Since World War II, however, not one of the conflicts in which the United States has been involved has been initiated by a congressional declaration of war.

 In 1973, in the aftermath of the Vietnam War and in the middle of Watergate, Congress passed the War Powers Act over President Richard Nixon’s veto.
 No occupant of the White House, of either party, has accepted its validity.
 All have argued that it infringes the commander in chief’s constitutional prerogatives.

 Following the elimination of Iranian Quds Force commander Gen. Qassem Soleimani, House Democrats, joined by a few Republicans, introduced a non-binding resolution to curtail the president’s war powers.
 Sen. Tom Cotton made this point to me in an email: “Tying the president’s hands at this extremely dangerous moment would send a disastrous signal to Iran, giving it a green light to attack our troops and facilities, and to kill with impunity.”